 Iynna graduated from the MA International Relations Program in May 2015.
-She was raised in Cameroon and France.
-She received her undergraduate degree from Durham University, in England.
+Originally from Cameroon and Madagascar by way of France, the UK, Senegal and now New York, she is a native French and English speaker as well as fluent in Spanish.
+She received her undergraduate degree from Durham University in England.

 Where do you currently work and what do you do there?